The Digication Blog

 Let's say you were teaching social science and you were talking about World War I; you're introducing what led the world into war, and I'm teaching humanities but I would have known because I'm on a team with you that you're going to be talking about that.
 I'd line up my syllabus so I'd be talking about World War I poets who were in the trenches writing sonnets and films that were filmed during the war so that they [sic] (students) get the artistic perspective on the war.
 In rhetoric, which is a writing argumentation research class, they might be looking at World War I propaganda posters and how people hung those posters to persuade others to enlist in a war that was basically decimating an entire generation.

-If you surmised critical thinking and versatility as some of the strong points of BU students and graduates, you are right.
+You are right if you surmise critical thinking and versatility as some of the strong points of BU students and graduates.
 In this Digication’s Scholars Conversations podcast, Natalie McKnight helps guide us through the institution’s strategies for creating a culture of confidence and connection amongst students and faculty members and effectively raising future leaders from Boston University.